NQCD/HonGeAnalysis/README.md

 The repository is developed by [Xuexun (or Hokseon in Cantonese)](https://louhokseson.github.io) and aims to reproduce the simulations and plots showed in the manuscript:
-> [A Haldane-Anderson Model Hamiltonian for Hyperthermal Hydrogen Scattering from a Semiconductor Surface](https://about:blank) by Xuexun Lu, Nils Hertl, Sara Oregioni, Rocco Martinazzo and Reinhard J. Maurer.
+> [A Haldane-Anderson Model Hamiltonian for Hyperthermal Hydrogen Scattering from a Semiconductor Surface](https://about:blank) by Xuexun Lu, Nils Hertl, Sara Oregioni, Riley J Preston, Samuel Louis Rudge, Michael Thoss, Rocco Martinazzo and Reinhard J. Maurer.

-This project is part of Xuexun's PhD funded by the EPSRC Doctoral Training Partnership and Nils' MSCA postdoctoral fellowship both at the University of Warwick.

 #### ONLY FOR Hokseon